jepiqueau/angular-sqlite-app-starter/README.md

  - dbForCopySQLite.db
  - myDBSQLite.db

 ### Angular Service

-A Angular Service has been defined as a wrapper to the ```@capacitor-community/sqlite``` plugin and from release `2.9.0-alpha.5` can be used at a `singleton service` initialized in `app.component.ts` and imported as a provider in `app.module.ts`.
+An Angular Service has been defined as a wrapper to the ```@capacitor-community/sqlite``` plugin and from release `2.9.0-alpha.5` can be used at a `singleton service` initialized in `app.component.ts` and imported as a provider in `app.module.ts`.
 In this case the `DBConnection` can be used through Pages (see example in `existingconnection.page.ts` which can be called after the execution of `test2dbs.page.ts`).

 ```tsx
 import { Injectable } from '@angular/core';